-A graduate of the Université de Montréal (1983), Dr. O'Hara continued his training in internal medicine (1987) and cardiology (1988) at the Université de Sherbrooke.
+A graduate of the Montreal University (1983), Dr. O'Hara continued his training in internal medicine (1987) and cardiology (1988) at the Université de Sherbrooke.
 He then completed a 2-year subspecialty in cardiac electrophysiology in Maastricht, the Netherlands.
 He is a Clinical Associate Professor at Laval University.
 This is Dr. O'Hara's third term as an advisor on the FMSQ Board of Directors.

-A past president of the Quebec Heart Association (2011-2017), he also served as chair of his association's Continuing Professional Development (CPD) Committee (2006-2011).
+A former president of the Association of Cardiologists of Quebec (2011-2017), he also served as chair of his association's Continuing Professional Development (CPD) Committee (2006-2011).
 Dr. O'Hara was actively involved in the implementation of group purchasing in cardiology.

 Dr. Janick Sarazin received his medical degree from the University of Sherbrooke in 1998 and completed his residency in otolaryngology at the University of Montreal in 2003.
 He is currently serving his first term on the FMSQ Board of Directors as an advisor.